 Marine Master Plan

-The Delaware River and Bay Authority and the Cape May - Lewes Ferry Begin Marine Master Plan EffortThe DRBA and the Cape May-Lewes Ferry are planning for a Ferry fleet of the future, and a marine master planning effort early in 2021.
+The Delaware River and Bay Authority and the Cape May - Lewes Ferry Begin Marine Master Plan EffortThe DRBA and the Cape May-Lewes Ferry are planning for a Ferry fleet of the future, and a marine master planning effort that is currently underway.
 This plan will be focused on master planning for the Cape May - Lewes Ferry fleet and will work alongside the Terminal Master Plans that were finished last year.
 This effort will begin with a data gathering phase to determine the existing conditions that may impact the fleet.
 Following the data gathering phase, an analysis of the fleet will be undertaken which will lead to the definition of requirements for future vessels.
 Finally, a report will be produced detailing analysis findings and recommendations for the future fleet.

 Community and stakeholder input are critical to this plan.
 The DRBA encourages you to provide feedback and input that could aid in the master planning process.
 Virtual public meetings will be held throughout phases of the study, with a comment period following the release of the draft report.
 To see questions and feedback provided to date, click the button below.

 Project Schedule & GoalsSchedule:

 BackgroundSince launching service in 1964, the Cape May Lewes Ferry (CMLF) has served more than 17 million vehicles and 46 million passengers.
 The 17-mile ferry ride connects New Jersey and Delaware, providing an enjoyable 80-minute mini-cruise across the Delaware Bay.
 A capacity of up to 100 vehicles and 1,000 passengers is provided on each crossing, serving local residents and tourists alike.

 This Master Plan will thoroughly assess the operational needs and requirements to maximize value – economic and otherwise – to our region over CMLF’s next 40 years of operation.
 By opening responsible lines of communication between DRBA executives, CMLF crew members and other employees, consultants, and especially the communities we serve, this endeavor will match up our hard-earned experience with modern technology to create an efficient, environmentally transformational design to accomplish the CMLF mission for the next half-century.